kamil-kw/bmi-calculator/README.md

 Welcome to my third Full Stack Course project.
 This is a Body Mass Index (BMI) calculator.

-In this project the goal was to create an useful program while using python language.As most of us are concerned about our own health, I decided to build a user-friendly BMI (body mass index) calculator.
+In this project the goal was to create an useful program while using python language.
+As most of us are concerned about our own health, I decided to build a user-friendly BMI (body mass index) calculator.

 Hope you will find intresting to use this tool.